 For example, researchers from the University of Texas at Dallas have designed a wearable wrist device that monitors sweat for biomarkers of inflammation.

 Scientists are also designing and testing ingestible biosensors.
-These include tiny detectors and transmitters that people swallow in capsules.
+These are tiny detectors and transmitters that people swallow in capsules.
 Some ingestible biosensors detect gases or other chemicals that provide information about the health of the person’s digestive system.

 Biosensors may eventually help people with ulcerative colitis get treatment earlier when inflammation increases or complications develop.